rameshv29/postgreSQL-analyzer-mcp/README.md

 ## Acknowledgements

-- PostgreSQL community for their excellent documentation
+- PostgreSQL community for their documentation
 - MCP protocol developers for enabling AI-powered tools
 - This project was created using vibe coding - an AI-assisted development approach that combines human expertise with AI capabilities to create robust, maintainable software solutions.